IwasakiLab/Evodictor/README.md

 Output:

-[`branch_X_y.txt`](): List of input (X) and output (y) for every branch in `example.tree` represented by the name of its child node.
+[`branch_X_y.txt`](): List of input (X) and output (y) for every branch in `example.tree`.
+Branches are represented by the names of their child node.
 X is the feature vector representing the gene content of parental species of a branch, and y is the occurrence of gene gain/loss of an ortholog group (K00005).

 **Example 2**